Blendify/blender-manual/blender_docs/manual/render/freestyle/parameter_editor/line_style/modifiers/properties.rst

 ------------

 A modifier based on the Crease Angle (angle between two adjacent faces).
-If a stroke segment does not lie on a crease (i.e., the edge does not have the *Crease Angle nature*, its properties are not touched by the modifier.
+If a stroke segment does not lie on a crease (i.e. the edge does not have the *Crease Angle nature*, its properties are not touched by the modifier.